-How the X-Ray Score Works — ThetaLoop Methodology
+How the X-Ray Score Works — Scoring Methodology

 ThetaLoop Research

 The X-Ray Score is a quantitative put-selling research indicator on a 1-10 scale.
-It aggregates multiple market dimensions into a single number that reflects how attractive a stock currently looks for Cash-Secured Put strategies.
-It is not a recommendation to trade — it is a research filter to narrow down 600+ tickers to the strongest candidates.
+This page documents the full scoring methodology — how multiple market dimensions are aggregated into a single number that reflects how a stock currently ranks for Cash-Secured Put research.
+It is not a recommendation to trade — it is a research filter to narrow down the curated watchlist to the strongest current candidates.

 The Four Core Dimensions